Omar-kh/personal-blog/content/blog/http_server_python_scratch/introduction.md

 **HTTP Methods: Beyond the Basics**

-While most are familiar with GET and POST, HTTP boasts a diverse array of methods for various operations.
+While most are familiar with `GET` and `POST`, HTTP boasts a diverse array of methods for various operations.
 As an example:

 - `PUT` updates or even creates resources.
 - `DELETE` removes specified resources.